andrewbutterfield/reasonEq/README.md

 ## Using `req`

-### First time

 General help can be obtained by typing `help` or `?` at the command prompt.
 This will list the available commands.
 Typing `help` or `?` followed, after a space, by a command name will give more details about that command.

-At present, you need to install some builtin theories to get going.
-Currently the builtin theories are:

-1. `PropAxioms` -- Propositional axioms
-2. `PropEquiv` -- a conjecture regarding equivalence (≡).
-3. `PropNot` -- conjectures regarding negation (¬), and equivalence.
-4. `PropDisj` -- conjectures involving disjunction (∨), and the above.
-5. `PropConj` -- conjectures involving disjunction (∧), and the above.
-6. `PropMixOne` --- first of a set of conjectures involving a mix of all of the above.

-Each theory listed depends on all the ones above it.
-A builtin theory can only be installed once all its dependencies have already been installed.
-Use `help b` to find out how to install builtin theories.

-Use the `sh L` command to see what laws and conjectures are available as you do this.

 The program will automatically save your work on exit, however you can save at anytime with the `save` command.

 ### Second and subsequent times

-Once started for the second time or subsequent time, your current workspace will be automatically loaded.
+Once started for the second time or subsequent times, your current workspace will be automatically loaded.
 Use `sh L` to confirm that you have got the right laws and conjectures loaded up.

 ### Doing Proofs